Drawing eyes is probably one of the first things beginners artists want to learn.

-If we draw eyes too mechanically, it loses their spontaneity and starts looking a bit too flat.
+If we draw eyes too mechanically, they lose their spontaneity and start looking a bit too flat.
 Something beginner artists worry about a lot is making things perfect.

 However, this does not exist.
 Even in real life, no one’s face is 100% symmetrical and perfect.
 So you don’t need to worry about that either.

 As long as it resembles a circle, more or less centered inside the iris, you’re doing well!

 Eyelashes are very chaotic, and that can make it harder to draw them.
 They seem to go everywhere.

 Remember that when you draw eyelashes, they follow the same curved lines as the eyelids.
 I like to divide this into two parts.